Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: The Good Strategy

-\begin{proof} For the proof to go through, we need to slightly strengthen the statement adding a clause about dominating free variables (to be used in the inductive cases).
+\begin{proof} For the proof to go through, we need to slightly strengthen the statement adding a clause about dominating free variables, for the inductive cases.
 We also reformulate the statement using different meta variables.
 The new statement is: